How does GoShip.com choose carriers?

 How do you pay the carrier?

-GoShip.com pays the carriers based on our pre-negotiated contract rates that are only valid for GoShip.com users and per the assigned carriers’ policies that are outlines in their rules tariff documents.
+GoShip.com pays the carriers based on our pre-negotiated contract rates that are only valid for GoShip.com users and per the assigned carriers’ policies that are outlined in their rules tariff documents.

 Fees and service charges